Menu

 Children are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Our school rules, rewards and sanctions, which are displayed in all classrooms, are referred to regularly and consistently upheld.
 The children are well aware of the laws in school and class and work with the teacher to formulate these.

-In line with our commitment to democracy, students at St. John’s are always able to voice their opinions and we foster an environment where students are safe to disagree with each other.
+In line with our commitment to democracy, pupils at St. John’s are always able to voice their opinions and we foster an environment where students are safe to disagree with each other.
 Our Mission Statement promotes the values of respect and responsibility.
 The school council also provides the students with an arena where they can bring up and discuss any issues that may undermine the school ethos.

 Assemblies are regularly planned to enrich children’s understanding of different faiths and beliefs.
 Our RE and PSHE teaching reinforces this.
 By the time they leave us, all children have learnt about the beliefs and practices of people of the following world faiths; Judaism, Sikhism, Hinduism, Buddhism and Islam.
 The children visit places of worship and have the opportunity to develop their knowledge and understanding of these different faiths.